What is the Memorandum of Association?

-A Memorandum of Association (MOA) is a legal document applicable for limited liability companies.
+A Memorandum of Association (MOA) is a legal document applicable to limited liability companies.
 Limited Liability Companies include Private Limited Company (Pvt Ltd) and Limited Liability Partnership (LLP).
 MOA is used to define the company’s relationship with the shareholders.
 The MOA is a document of public record i.e. anyone who wishes to see a company’s MoA can do so under the Right to Information (RTI) Act.
-MoA also describes the company’s name, the physical address of the registered office, names of shareholders and the distribution of shares.
-Somtimes, MoA also contains the exemptions and tweaks for a particular company.
-For eg. Private Limited Companies have a lot of exemptions as compare to other companies.
-Read: Exemptions Private Limited Company.
+MoA also describes the company’s name, the physical address of the registered office, the names of shareholders and the distribution of shares.
+Sometimes, MoA also contains the exemptions and tweaks for a particular company.
+For eg., Private Limited Companies have a lot of exemptions as compare to other companies.
+Read Exemptions Private Limited Company.

 The MOA and the Articles of Association (AOA) put together, serve as the constitution of the company.
 The MOA is not applied in the U.S. but is a legal requirement for limited liability companies in European countries including the United Kingdom, France, and the Netherlands, as well as some Commonwealth nations.

 Memorandum of Association (MOA) includes six different clauses as mentioned below: